 How do I access the service?

-All senior school students can refer themselves, via the School Nurses.
+All senior school students can refer themselves, via the School Nurse.

 We always encourage a girl to let her parents know that she is asking for counselling support or give us permission to inform parents.
 However, we would not wish this to be a barrier to any senior school girl accessing support.